Skip to main content Skip to main navigation

 Find Your Calm: Stress-Reducing Practices for Busy Professionals

-Is stress taking a toll on your health and happiness?
-Resolve to find steadiness and reduce stress in 2025.
-Join us to learn how yoga and meditation can benefit everyone from athletes to C-suite executives and learn simple movement and meditation that can be done anytime, anywhere.
+Renowned yoga and meditation teacher and bestselling author Rebecca Pacheco explained how yoga and meditation can benefit everyone from athletes to C-suite executives and shared simple movement and meditation practices that can be done anytime, anywhere.

 Jessica Kearney and Rebecca Pacheco on Zoom call